-5 Resits and retakes of EPA
+6 Resits and retakes of EPA

-- 5.1 The Assessment Plan details the requirements for resits and retakes.
-Where there are no specific requirements identified in the assessment plan, UPR AS121 will determine the process. - 5.2 Resits and retakes are defined by the IfATE as: - i a retake requires a period of further learning before the learner can attempt the EPA again; - ii a resit does not require further learning before attempting reassessment of the EPA or the failed component of the EPA. - 5.3 The cost of retakes will be detailed in the contract with the EPAO (for nonintegrated EPA).
+- 6.1 The Assessment Plan details the requirements for resits and retakes.
+Where there are no specific requirements identified in the assessment plan, UPR AS121 will determine the process. - 6.2 Resits and retakes are defined by the IfATE as: - i a retake requires a period of further learning before the learner can attempt the EPA again; - ii a resit does not require further learning before attempting reassessment of the EPA or the failed component of the EPA. - 6.3 The cost of retakes will be detailed in the contract with the EPAO (for non-integrated EPA).

-6 Feedback and monitoring of EPA and EPAOs
+7 Feedback and monitoring of EPA and EPAOs

-To develop an understanding of the EPA experience from a range of perspectives, the University's will coordinate an EPA Board.
-The function of this EPA board is to provide oversight of the EPA outcomes, monitor the quality of the EPA process and identify areas for improvement and enhancements.
-Feedback from EPAOs as identified in the contractual arrangements will be requested for non-integrated EPAs.
+- 7.1 To develop an understanding of the EPA experience from a range of perspectives, the University's will coordinate an EPA Board.
+The function of this EPA board is to: - i. provide oversight of the EPA outcomes; - ii. monitor the quality of the EPA process; - iii. identify areas for improvement and enhancements; - iv. monitor progress made with EPA action plans following readiness checks, monitoring checks and external assessor recommendations. - 7.2 Feedback from EPAOs as identified in the contractual arrangements will be requested for non-integrated EPAs.
 An annual report will be presented to the Higher and Degree Apprenticeship Committee.

-7 Applying for Completion Certificates
+8 Applying for Completion Certificates

-- 7.1 Where the EPA is integrated, the University will retain responsibility for claiming the Apprenticeship Completion Certificate from the Apprenticeship Assessment Service on notification from the relevant School that the EPA has been successfully passed. - 7.2 The classification of an apprenticeship will be as stated in the Assessment plan.

-- 7.3 The awarding of the degree element will be in accordance with the University regulation UPR AS115 and the certificate issued via the standard University process. - 7.4 Where the EPA is non-integrated, it is the responsibility of the EPAO to apply for the Apprenticeship Completion Certificate on behalf of the learner. - 7.5 If the learner fails to successfully complete the EPA they may still receive the relevant University award.
+- 8.1 Where the EPA is integrated, the University will retain responsibility for claiming the Apprenticeship Completion Certificate from the Apprenticeship Assessment Service on notification from the relevant School that the EPA has been successfully passed. - 8.2 The classification of an apprenticeship will be as stated in the Assessment plan. - 8.3 The awarding of the degree element will be in accordance with the University regulation UPR AS115 and the certificate issued via the standard University process. - Where the EPA is non-integrated, it is the responsibility of the EPAO to apply for the Apprenticeship Completion Certificate on behalf of the learner. - 8.5 If the learner fails to successfully complete the EPA they may still receive the relevant University award.
 They will not receive the Apprenticeship Completion Certificate.

-8 Consistency and comparability
+9 Consistency and comparability

-- 8.1 The University will ensure consistency in EPA in the following ways and as shown above: - i providing guidance on the EPA to learners and employers in relation to the delivery of the EPA (practical and technical activities, marking guidance for EPA activity); - ii consulting with industry/technical experts and External Examiner when developing relevant work-based projects to ensure there is comparability and consistency in terms of breadth and depth of assessment across the provision where the standard is being delivered to ensure the assessment is reliable, valid and fair to all learners; - iii through recruitment, preparation and on-going training of appropriate Independent Assessors; - iv developing protocols to determine how the assessment process will be carried out; - v holding regular standardisation meeting to ensure consistency of assessment and marking practice; - vi through recording and retention of any practical components of assessment for moderation and quality assurance processes; - vii monitoring outcomes from Board of Examiners; - viii using the annual monitoring and evaluation process to review outcomes and enhance practice.
+- 9.1 The University will ensure consistency in EPA in the following ways and as shown above: - i providing guidance on the EPA to learners and employers in relation to the delivery of the EPA (practical and technical activities, marking guidance for EPA activity); - ii consulting with industry/technical experts and External Examiner when developing relevant work-based projects to ensure there is comparability and consistency in terms of breadth and depth of assessment across the provision where the standard is being delivered to ensure the assessment is reliable, valid and fair to all learners; - iii through recruitment, preparation and on-going training of appropriate Independent Assessors;

-UPR AS11 'Schedule of Awards'
+5 UPR AS11 'Schedule of Awards'

-Apprenticeship Provision - End Point Assessment policy - V16.0 UPR AS14, Appendix IV - Effective: 1 September 2022
+Apprenticeship Provision - End Point Assessment policy - V17.0 UPR AS14, Appendix IV -